ansible/workshops/exercises/ansible_rhel/2.2-cred/README.md

 ### Examine an Inventory

 The first thing we need is an inventory of your managed hosts.
-This is the equivalent of an inventory file in Ansible Engine.
+This is the equivalent of an inventory file in command-line Ansible.
 There is a lot more to it (like dynamic inventories) but let’s start with the basics.

 * You should already have the web UI open, if not: Point your browser to the URL you were given, similar to `https://student<X>.workshopname.demoredhat.com` (replace "\<X\>" with your student number and "workshopname" with the name of your current workshop) and log in as `admin`.
 The password will be provided by the instructor.